 In Dutch cities everyone wears modern clothes nowadays.
-But if you go to the villages, you can find people wearing their beautiful regional costumes 24/7, specially in Staphorst, Urk, Spakenburg, Bunschoten, and Volendam.
+But if you go to the villages, you can find people wearing their beautiful regional costumes 24/7.
+The villages of Staphorst, Urk, Spakenburg, Bunschoten, and Volendam lead the way.

-Most Germans wear modern clothes in their everyday lives, but Bavarians (Bavaria is the largest region in Germany) have a special place in their hearts for their traditional clothing (called tracht in German).
+Most Germans wear modern clothes in their everyday lives.
+But not Bavarians (Bavaria is the largest region in Germany).
+Bavarians have a special place in their hearts for their traditional clothing.

-Many wear it all year around, especially older women in villages.
-But you may spot a tracht-wearing Bavarian here and there in the cities, as well.
+Many Bavarians wear tracht all year round, especially older women in villages.
+But you may spot a tracht-wearing Bavarian here and there even in the cities.

 Tracht is common in events such as soccer matches.
-It is the go-to garment for special occasions like baptisms, weddings, graduations, and all types of festivities and celebrations.
+It is the go-to garment for special occasions like baptisms, weddings, and graduations.
 And it is a must during festivals.

-A few traditional Germans still get married in it.
-The wedding dress is pretty much like a normal dirdnl, but is all white.
+A few traditional Germans still get married in tracht.
+The wedding dress is pretty much like a normal dirndl but is all white.

 The Sami are an ethnic group from Northern Europe.
-They like to keep their traditions alive so you can find them reindeer herding and wearing their folk dress.
+And they like to keep their traditions alive.
+So you can find Samis wearing folk dress and reindeer herding.

 The Sami that live in Sweden call their traditional clothes kolt.

 Most Sami wear kolt every day.
-And even the ones that do not, take their kolt out for parties, weddings, funerals, religious ceremonies, and the like.
+And the ones that do not, at least wear it at parties, weddings, funerals, religious ceremonies, and the like.
 When there is anything festive or formal going on, the kolt is out of the closet.